Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 }
 ```

-every movement function is checked if it is allowed, if the movement is not allowed it is not displayed
+every movement function is checked if it is allowed, if the movement is not allowed it is not displayed.

+multiple effects on a movement represent alternatives and need to be chosen by the player.

+movements can have triggers, require and phases.

 ## Board checks